keploy/orgChartApi/ReadMe.md

 The application will be available at `http://localhost:3000` by default.
 You can now interact with the API using any HTTP client.

-### Note: See the usage guide to see how to interact with the application.
+### Note: Once the Application has started, See the usage guide to see how to interact with the application.

 ---